 During my years as a Library Journal book review editor, I spent countless hours each week sorting through books (then physical objects only) to figure out what goes where.
 When I started my editorial career (in the late 1990s), book categories made a lot more sense than they did when I left the book review job in 2010.
 I can’t count the times I went back and forth with my Library Journal colleagues about whether a newly arrived print galley belonged in my or someone else’s “pile,” to be assigned for review.

 Is it Military History or Politics?
 But couldn’t it also be Law & Crime?
 Is it Literature because it’s literary or Self-help because it’s about a writer’s spiritual journey?
 Is it Philosophy or Religion?
 And what if it’s always at least three categories combined?
 Questions like these were part of our daily dialog.
 In retrospect, my colleagues and I made educated guesses every day when assigning books for review and I have no doubt that we didn’t always make the right ones.
 The way we printed book reviews in the magazine corresponded to the way books were categorized in libraries.
 Since we were the ones instructing librarians what to buy (by category), we were essentially driving the way books would be made available to patrons in libraries.
 Quite a responsibility.
-Continue reading The flawed (and outdated) art of categorizing books and knowledge
+Continue reading The flawed (and outdated) art of categorizing books and knowledge in digital formats

 Academic library staff has been shrinking for 2 decades, while the quantity of scholarly content has grown exponentially.
 In the 1960s Richard Abel & Company began the Approval Plan service as a systematic approach to help libraries manage the volume of new books published.
 Libraries rely on vendor services (i.e., companies catering to libraries) to discover and acquire much of scholarly content.
 Since the 90s, libraries have also depended on vendors to provide shelf-ready services for print books, customized cataloging, to manage financial transactions electronically, and to maintain online interfaces to support collection development and acquisitions processes.
 Ebooks brought another layer of labor and complexity to library workflows.